 Because all API resources have unique HTTP-accessible URIs, REST enables data caching and is optimized to work with the web's distributed infrastructure.

 method definitions in the HTTP 1.1 standards documentation

 useful.
 They include specifications for

-REST in the Google My Business API
+REST in the Google My Business APIs

 The full set of URIs used for each supported operation in the API is summarized in the Google My Business API Reference documentation.

-The resource path to an account appears as in the following example:
+For example, the resource path to an account appears as in the following example: